 Snakes and Fishes

 Cuttlefish, a type of cephalopod, have eyes that are just as functional as normal human eyes.
 They even have eyelids that can close and open, depending on light intensity.
 They hide themselves during the day and hunt crabs and fish at night.
 Some snakes, like pit vipers, also prefer to hunt at night.
 Pit vipers use their eyes as well as pits found near their nostrils to detect heat.
 The senses work together to help the snake collect images faster and more accurately at night.

 Owls, the most well-known nocturnal birds, sleep during the day and are most active at night.
 Their eyes are specifically adapted for low-light conditions.
 They can still see during the day, but their vision works best at night.
-Owls have binocular vision, which means they can spot a small rodent on the ground while watching from a tree.
+Owls have binocular vision, which means they use both eyes together to see one three-dimensional image, so that they can do things like spot a small rodent moving on the ground while watching from a tree branch.
 They eat night-active creatures like crickets and frogs, as well as sleeping birds.
 Larger owls, like Eagle owls, even hunt bigger animals like red foxes.
-Other birds with nocturnal vision include tawny frogmouths and nightjars, which feed on small night insects like beetles and moths.
+Other birds with nocturnal vision include tawny frogmouths and nightjars, which feed on small night insects such as beetles and moths.